equinor/Dexpi2Imf/www/README.md

 1) Run the dexpi.rdfox script, the documentation for this script is found [here](../rdfox/README.md)
 2) Run the frontend as described in [RunGuide.md](./RunGuide.md)
 3) Select the boundary points and an internal component
-    - Ctrl+left click to select or deselect the internal component
+    - shift+left click to select or deselect the internal component
         1) If the node is not a member of the internal class:
             - Add the node to the internal class to indicate that it is selected
             - Update rdfox with the following triple :nodeId a :insideBoundary .